Jump Ahead

 These will begin with obvious changes like;

-- Cancelled domestic and international travel plans,
+- Canceled domestic and international travel plans,

 - Delayed product deliveries from remote manufacturing sites,